JuliaStats/Distributions.jl/docs/src/univariate.md

 ## Common Interface

 A series of methods are implemented for each univariate distribution, which provide useful functionalities such as moment computation, pdf evaluation, and sampling (*i.e.* random number generation).

 ### Parameter Retrieval

+**Note:** `params` are defined for all univariate distributions, while other parameter retrieval methods are only defined for those distributions for which these parameters make sense.
+See below for details.

 ```@docs
 params(::UnivariateDistribution)
-succprob(::UnivariateDistribution)
-failprob(::UnivariateDistribution)
 scale(::UnivariateDistribution)
 location(::UnivariateDistribution)
 shape(::UnivariateDistribution)